How To Look At A House

 No, we have never seen any aluminum wire in pre-1960 homes.
 Although it has been used since the early twentieth century by utility companies for electrical transmission in high-voltage power grids, copper wire has long been the standard for residential wiring.
-Solid aluminum (not multiple strand) wire was used only briefly for general home wiring, from the late-1960s to the mid-1970s, as a copper alternative during a period when copper prices skyrocketed.
+Solid aluminum (not multiple strand) wire was used only briefly for general home wiring, from 1965 to the mid-1970s, as a copper alternative during a period when copper prices skyrocketed.

 An example is shown above.
 But the large number of house fires, caused by connections of single-strand wires working loose at wire terminal connections, ended the the era of single-strand aluminum home wiring.